aaronjc15128/aaronjc15128/README.md

 ### About Me

-* 💻  I've been coding for over 6 years
+* 💻  I've been coding for almost 7 years
 * 👨‍💻  I'm 14 years old
 * 🌍  I'm based in the UK
 * 🎹  I play the Piano